Brussels Things To Do With Kids

 10. Spend A Day In Ghent

-Ghent is another great day trip.
+Ghent is another excellent day trip.
 It is about halfway between Brussels and Bruges on the same train line.

 Both Ghent and Bruges are beautiful and historic cities in Belgium.
 They are both great places to visit for a day trip from Brussels, but each has unique features and sights that make it worth seeing.

 Ghent is a city in the Flemish region of Belgium.
 It is known for its well-preserved medieval buildings, long history, and active cultural scene.
-There are several famous landmarks in the city, such as St. Bavo’s Cathedral, known for its renowned altarpiece, and the Belfry of Ghent, which has great views of the city.
+The city has several famous landmarks, such as St. Bavo’s Cathedral, known for its renowned altarpiece, and the Belfry of Ghent, which has excellent city views.

 Take the train to Ghent or book a tour that covers both Ghent and Bruges.